kristianmandrup/polymer-ext/README.md

 </ul>
 ```

 Limits: The final template should ideally be able to contain data bindings etc. to be picked up by the Polymer Web Components engine.
-I haven't managed to resolve this quite yet, but looks like it's a simple binding error, since I get the same error with `simple-element.html` which doesn't use any of this new infrastructure!
+I haven't managed to resolve this quite yet, but looks like it's a simple binding error on my part, since I get the same error with `simple-element.html` which doesn't use any of this new infrastructure!

 For some reason binding currently fails with: